mblondel/talks/ebm.md

 <br>
 One Lagrange multiplier for **each** $\x \in \cX$ .smaller[⇒] $\tau$ is a **function** from $\cX$ to $\RR$!

+--

+We are treating the log-partition as an **optimization variable** rather than as a quantity to compute.

 <br>
 --